 Our expectation is that any merger between providers of neuro-rehab services, such as Montreaux’s acquisition of Christchurch, would follow a similar pattern to other CMA reviews of mental health (or adult specialist care) services.
 Competition in neuro-rehab services would be analysed separately from other mental health services, and within neuro-rehab services, hospital-based services would be looked at separately from care home or community-based services.
 The market for neuro-rehab services would be local, but with the size of each local market increasing with the complexity of the service that is offered.

 Taking this as a starting point, it seems likely that mergers between hospital-based providers of neuro-rehab services would face more challenges in securing CMA clearance than mergers between providers of care home or community-based services.
 Hospital services are more complex, there are fewer providers and their catchment areas are likely to be larger.

-Consistent with this, a quick look at the neuro-rehab services by Christchurch and Active Care Group indicates few reasons for any concerns from a merger control perspective.
-Both have a presence in the Midlands (with Christchurch in Birmingham, Northampton and Bedford and Active Care Group near Hinckley and Rushden – see map).
-As we understand it, however, Christchurch offers more complex care than Active Care Group, with at least some its services hospital-based.
-This means that there is likely to have been little competition between the two providers prior to the acquisition, and a significant number of other providers also offering an alternative for patients and commissioners.
-(The presence of other providers would also mitigate the potential for any vertical/conglomerate effects.)
+Consistent with this, the Montreux/Christchurch transaction appears to raise few concerns.
+Both are present in the Midlands (with Christchurch in Birmingham, Northampton and Bedford and Montreux near Hinckley and Rushden – see map).
+As we understand it, however, Christchurch offers more complex care than Montreux, with at least some its services hospital-based.
+There is likely to have been little competition between the two providers prior to the acquisition, and a significant number of other providers also offering services.